 What Are the Key Metrics for Revenue Operations

-The primary goal for Revenue Operations is to drive revenue — that means closed deals for sales, pipeline growth for marketing and reduced churn for customer success.
-Here are just a sampling of key metrics Revenue Operations is accountable for:
+The primary goal for Revenue Operations is to drive predictable revenue—that means closed deals for sales, pipeline growth for marketing and net dollar retention for post-sales.
+Here are just a sampling of key metrics and KPIs Revenue Operations is accountable for:

 How Do You Know if You Need Revenue Operations?

-The concept of Revenue Operations is fairly new, so here’s the big question: Is your company ready for that kind of alignment?
-Here are some ways you can tell:
+The Revenue Operations movement is here—and best-in-class companies are already seeing the benefits of this new way to revenue.
+However, if you’re still not sure whether your company is ready for that kind of alignment, here are some ways you can tell:

-If goals across sales, marketing and customer success aren’t aligned.
+If revenue targets across sales, marketing and customer success aren’t aligned.

 When your go-to-market teams aren’t aligned it may seem like you’re on the same page, but you’re really speaking a different language.
 In disconnected teams, marketing can be meeting one set of goals (number of people at an event, webinar attendees, eBook downloads etc.) but if sales isn’t hitting revenue targets, achieving those goals won’t mean much in the bigger picture.
 Alternatively, if marketing is delivering what they believe are qualified leads according to plan, but sales are not working those leads, the entire revenue organization is at risk.
 This is what disconnection looks like.